tyler-ray90/game-review/README.md

 # MetaReviews

 ## MetaReviews allows users to post reviews of their favorite games.
 Users are able to view, edit, and update any of their personal reviews.
-Users can also read a collection of other user reviews.
+The reviews are stored in a database in which anyone can read other users reviews.

 # Technologies Used

 *Nodes
-*Databases
+*MongoDB
 *Mongoose
 *Javascript
 *Html